Last updated July 14th, 2024.

 While Yokohama was assimilated into the “greater Tokyo urban area” decades ago, it is its own city.
 It’s Japan’s “true” second-largest metro area rather than Osaka, in fact.

 Let’s face it: Yokohama won’t ever become as expensive or desirable compared to Tokyo.
-Likewise, imminent population decline will affect real estate in Japan’s suburbs, villages, and second-tier cities before it impacts central Tokyo or Osaka.
+Likewise, ongoing population decline will affect the cost of real estate in Japan’s suburbs, villages, and second-tier cities before it impacts central Tokyo or Osaka.

 Yokohama is especially seeing an influx of Chinese investment right now.
-Tokyo itself doesn’t even have a Chinatown, and real estate prices remain double that.
-By comparison, Yokohama is cheap and easier to make friends if you’re Chinese.
+Nearby Tokyo itself doesn’t even have a Chinatown, and real estate prices there are double!

 Osaka / Kobe